13 people who are so hilariously entitled you'll be facepalming into next week

 13 people who are so hilariously entitled you’ll be facepalming into next week

 There are entitled people, and then there are entitled people.
-And then there are these entirely people who, frankly, take it to the next level and back.
+And then there are these entitled people who take it to the next level and beyond.

 Simply 13 hilarious examples of entitlement, collected by the good people of Someecards, that will have you facepalming into next week.